Memorandum of Understanding (MOU)

 This MOU sets out the responsibilities of all parties involved in providing a voluntary work placement.
 It helps to ensure that everyone benefits from the placement, including the school, supervisors, children, families and carers, and the candidate.

-• A structured portfolio
+• A structured placement portfolio

-• A short Supervisor's Report
+• A short supervisor's report

 • A timesheet to log hours